awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

 **Prerequisites**

-Before you begin, find the ID of the EC2 instance using the Amazon EC2 console or the [describe\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command \(AWS CLI\)\.
+Before you begin, find the ID of the EC2 instance using the Amazon EC2 console or the [https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command \(AWS CLI\)\.
 The EC2 instance must meet the following criteria:
-+ The instance is in the Availability Zone in which you want to create the Auto Scaling group\.
++ The instance is in the Availability Zone in which to create the Auto Scaling group\.
 + The instance is not a member of another Auto Scaling group\.
-+ The instance is in `running` state\.
++ The instance is in the `running` state\.
 + The AMI used to launch the instance must still exist\.

 **Topics**